rmorison/rmorison.github.io/content/posts/how-i-org.md

 By the way, I do not mash up personal todos with my work as GTD encourages.
 I prefer a simpler in-&gt;due?-&gt;done for this part of my life.
 For personal work I use [Todoist](https://todoist.com/) for it's clean UX, mobile app, and sync across devices.
 Todoist recently added [Kanban boards,](https://todoist.com/kanban-board) so I may toy with a GTD-esque flow sans Emacs (which is a fiddly challenge to sync across devices.)
 That notwithstanding, I'll continue with my Emacs setup.

+### Why Emacs? {#why-emacs}

+I admit, I've got years of Emacs key bindings in my fingers.
+But like playing the piano, practice makes plenty good.
+More keyboard, less mousing around many windows lends to good flow.
+I can now capture meeting notes, reference tidbits, fleeting ideas, and so on, with confidence I can forget them now, find them later, and fold follow ups into todo lists and projects plans.

 ### References {#references}

 The following works were highly influential in my own productivity thinking and, of course, this article.